glorisonne/reddit_bd_recovery/README.md

 [comment]: https://www.markdownguide.org/basic-syntax/
 # Code accompanying the paper "How do people with a bipolar disorder diagnosis talk about personal recovery in peer online support forums?
-A corpus framework analysis"
+A corpus framework analysis using POETIC"

 This repository contains the code to reproduce all results from the paper Jagfeld, G., Lobban, F., Humphreys, C., Rayson, P. E., & Jones, S. H. (submitted for publication) "How do people with a bipolar disorder diagnosis talk about personal recovery in peer online support forums?
-A corpus framework analysis".
+A corpus framework analysis using POETIC".

 To obtain the data, please contact Glorianna Jagfeld <g.jagfeld@lancaster.ac.uk> or Professor Steven Jones
 <s.jones7@lancaster.ac.uk>.